1968 Shelby GT 350Fastback

 - Sold new through Phillips Ford of Manheim, Pennsylvania

-- Finished in Lime Gold over Black vinyl interior; nicely equipped example
+- Nicely equipped example finished in correct Lime Gold over Black vinyl interior

 - Accompanied by Marti report and documented in the SAAC Registry

-- Bought new by a father who purchased it as a gift for his son who was serving in Vietnam
+- Bought new by a father as a gift for his son, who was serving in Vietnam

 Please note that this lot is titled by its Ford chassis number.